-8. Install the engine oil drain bolt, and then tighten it to the specified torque.
+Install the engine oil drain bolt and its new gasket, and then tighten the bolt to the specified torque.

-Engine oil drain bolt: 20 Nm (2.0 m·kgf, 14.5 ft·lbf)
+Engine oil drain bolt: 20 Nm (2.0 m·kgf, 14 ft·lbf)

-9. Refill with the specified amount of the recommended engine oil, and then install and tighten the oil filler cap.
+Refill with the specified amount of the recommended engine oil, and then install and tighten the oil filler cap.